-The Lord never rebuked His servants for their doctrine, neither in the Gospel accounts nor in the Book of Revelation.
+In Revelation chapters 2-3, the Lord spoke the following phrase to each of the seven churches of Asia: “I know your works.”
+The Lord never rebuked His servants for their doctrine, neither in the Gospel accounts nor in Revelation.
 His concern is with our works.
-This would not be the case if current Christian doctrine came from the Spirit of God.

-So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth.
+So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of My mouth.
 (Revelation 3:16)

-Being spit out of the Lord’s mouth is not an illustration of the Divine redemption.
+Being vomitted out of the Lord’s mouth is not an illustration of the Divine redemption.

 In any case, the Lord Jesus did not bring the thief into the Kingdom of God but into Paradise.
 The issue of the New Testament is not Paradise but the Kingdom of God.

-Therefore whosoever heareth these sayings of mine, and doeth them, I will liken him unto a wise man, which built his house upon a rock: (Matthew 7:24)
+Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: (Matthew 7:24)

-“Heareth these sayings of mine, and doeth them.”
+“…hears these sayings of Mine, and does them”.
 What does this verse mean?

-Does it mean the Jews have to keep the Lord’s commandments but the Gentiles are saved by grace and go to Heaven by grace?
+Does it mean the Jews must keep the Lord’s commandments but the Gentiles are saved by grace and go to Heaven by grace?
 This is not what it states; this is not what it means.

 If we are not able in our flesh to forgive our enemies, to leap for joy when we are persecuted, then we are to approach God in prayer, requesting assistance in our time of need.
 God shall, by His Virtue enable us to do what Jesus commanded.

-Perhaps we misunderstand the concept of Dispensationalism, but the above is what was presented to us when we first became a Christian.
+Perhaps I misunderstand the concept of Dispensationalism, but the above is what was presented to me when I first became a Christian.

 What is the meaning of the parable of the sower?

-And he spake many things unto them in parables, saying, Behold, a sower went forth to sow; (Matthew 13:3)
+Then He spoke many things to them in parables, saying: Behold, a sower went out to sow.
+(Matthew 13:3)

-In some cases the Seed is able to bear lasting fruit, varying in amount from person to person.
-If the individual has an honest, good heart (referring to a basically honest adamic nature even though the individual may or may not have gone into sinful practices), the Seed of the Kingdom can bring forth the lasting fruit of righteous behavior.
+In some cases the seed is able to bear lasting fruit, varying in amount from person to person.
+Such an individual has an honest and good heart, referring to a basically honest adamic nature even though the individual may or may not have gone into sinful practices.
+In such people, the seed of the Kingdom can bring forth the lasting fruit of righteous behavior.

-The thoughtful reader can perceive quickly how the parable of the sower invalidates the Christian formula—the concept of an abstract redemption that operates independently of the behavior of the worshiper.
+The thoughtful reader can perceive quickly how the parable of the sower invalidates the Christian formula—the concept of an abstract redemption that operates independently of a person’s behavior.

 The parable of the sower demolishes another Christian tenet—the principle that all people are hopelessly wicked.
 By stressing the truth that all of us were born in sin and have a nature that sins and rebels against God, today’s teachers overlook the numerous verses in the Old Testament and the New that attribute righteousness to people.
-They would deny that the Seed, the Word of God, could ever fall into an “honest and good heart” because (they would claim) there is no person on earth who has such an inner nature.
+They would deny that the seed, the word of God, could ever fall into an “honest and good heart” because (they would claim) there is no person on earth who has a good inner nature.

 And they were both righteous before God, walking in all the commandments and ordinances of the Lord blameless.
 (Luke 1:6)

-The Book of Psalms in numerous verses discusses the righteous and the wicked.
+Numerous verses in Psalms discuss the righteous and the wicked.

 Therefore the ungodly shall not stand in the judgment, nor sinners in the congregation of the righteous.
 (Psalms 1:5)